GACJ/complib-help/docs/methods/method_properties.md

 # Method properties
 When a method is added to Complib, various properties of the method are determined in order to classify it, as well as highlight any of its notable features.
-These properties are displayed in the method page's **properties tab**.
+These properties are listed in the method page's **Properties tab**.

-## The properties tab
+## The Properties tab
 ![Method Properties Checkboxes](../img/method_properties_checkboxes.png)

-When expanded, the top of the tab comprises a number of boxes, each of which describes a different feature of the method.
+When expanded, the top of the tab shows a number of checkboxes, each of which corresponds to a different potential feature of the method.

 ### Changes
 A method consists of a sequence of **rows** rung in sequence.
 The relationship between two adjacent rows with regard to how bells move from one row to the other is referred to as a **change**.
 There are a number of different types of change that can be made between subsequent rows of a method: